wavexx/python-bond/README.rst

   Export a function "name" from the current ``bond`` to "other", named as "remote".
 If "remote" is not provided, the same value as "name" is used.

+``interact()``:

+  Start an interactive session with the underlying interpreter.
+By default, all input lines are executed with bond.eval_block(), which might not output the result of the expression.
+If "!" is pre-pended, execute a single statement with bond.eval() instead.

 You can construct a ``bond`` by using the appropriate subclass:

 .. code:: python